Nithin-vs/Landing-page-01a/README.md

-✅ Completed ✅
+✅ **Completed** ✅

-👉 Header is completed with styles...
+✔ Header is completed with styles...

-👉 Table of content completed with styles..
+✔ Table of content completed with styles..

-👉 Container 2 completed with styles..
+✔ Container 2 completed with styles..